Clemflannagahn/INF8801A-Projet/README.md

 # INF8801A Projet
 Here you will find a (partial) reimplementation of the article [Face Sketch Recognition](https://www.ee.cuhk.edu.hk/~xgwang/papers/wangTcsvt04.pdf) written by Xiaoou Tang and Xiaogang Wang in 2004.
+The implementation mainly concerns the parts III.A and III.B corresponding to the photo-to-sketch transformation and to the photo retrieval.
+We then have implemented the different distances used in the article to compare our own results to it.

 It also features an implementation of a GAN in order to compare performances.